-What happens when your cravings become overwhelming and lead to overindulgence and feelings of guilt?
-When people follow restrictive diets or completely cut out groups of foods, cravings can become more intense and can lead to a vicious cycle of indulging, overeating and guilt.
-A balanced eating plan that allows foods you enjoy — even high-fat, high-calorie foods — will be easier to maintain since you aren't eliminating those foods outright from your life.
+Cravings also may become overwhelming or lead to overeating and feelings of guilt.
+This may happen when people follow restrictive diets or completely cut out groups of foods.
+A balanced eating plan that allows foods you enjoy can be easier to maintain since you aren't eliminating those foods completely from your life.

 Here are other tips for handling food cravings.